 The pill..the popular kid.
 It’s the most commonly prescribed contraceptive, and if used perfectly, it can be 99% effective.
 There are two main kinds: the combination pill (estrogen and progestin) and the “minipill” (only progestin).
 The hormones in the pill can prevent your ovaries from producing an egg, thicken the mucus in the cervix, and thin the uterine lining.
 All to stop sperm from swimming to an egg.
 The mini pill is best for people who can’t take estrogen for health reasons.

 Pros: Some pills are known to regulate your menstrual cycle and can reduce acne.
 And all you have to do is stop taking it when you want to start trying to have a baby.
+You can start trying right away, though your cycle might not be totally regular at first.
 One more win: Women who have used the pill may be at lower risk for ovarian and endometrial cancer.